ymilesz/ymilesz.github.io/index.md

 5. Wienersmith, K.L., Forbes, A.A., Ward, A.K.G., Brandão-Dias, P.F.P., **Zhang, Y.M.**, Egan, S.P.
 (2020) Invertebrate Community Associated with the Asexual Generation of _Bassettia pallida_ Ashmead (Hymenoptera: Cynipidae).
 Annals of the Entomological Society of America, 113: 373–388.
 [PDF](Pubs/Wienersmith et al 2020 - Bassettia pallida community.pdf) <br>
 6. Gates, M.W., **Zhang, Y.M.**, Buffington, M.L.
 (2020) The great greenbriers gall mystery resolved?
 New species of _Aprostocetus_ Westwood (Hymenoptera, Eulophidae) gall inducer and two new parasitoids (Hymenoptera, Eurytomidae) associated with _Smilax_ L. in southern Florida, USA.
 Journal of Hymenoptera Research, 80: 71-98.
 [PDF](Pubs/Gates et al 2020 - Smilax gall.pdf) <br>
 7. **Zhang, Y.M.**, Egan, S.P., Driscoe, A.L., Ott, J.R.
 (2021) One Hundred and Sixty Years of Taxonomic Confusion Resolved: _Belonocnema_ Mayr (Hymenoptera: Cynipidae, Cynipini) Gall Wasps Associated with Live Oaks in the USA.
 In Press at Zoological Journal of the Linnean Society.
 [PDF](Pubs/Zhang et al 2021 - Belonocnema.pdf) <br>
+8. **Zhang, Y.M.**, Gates, M.W., Silvestre, R., Scarpa, M. (2021) Description of Kavayva gen. n.
+(Chalcidoidea, Eurytomidae) and two new species associated with Guarea (Meliaceae), and a review of eurytomids associated with seeds.
+Journal of Hymenoptera Research.
+86: 101–121.
+[PDF](Pubs/Zhang et al 2021 - Kavayva.pdf) <br>

 ### Taxonomy, Phylogenetics and Ecological Speciation of Braconid Wasps
 The focus of my PhD research was to investigate speciation patterns of  euphorine braconid wasps at the genus, species, and population level: <br>